vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/getting-started/overview-report.md

 # Generating an Overview Report

 The [`Invoke-VcfOverviewReport`](../functions/Invoke-VcfOverviewReport.md) cmdlet generates a system overview report.
-This report contains high-level information about the VMware Cloud Foundation system.
+This report contains high-level information about the VMware Cloud Foundation Instance.
 This report may be used to provide a quick system overview of the system to your VMware representative.

 ## Generate an Overview Report for a VMware Cloud Foundation Instance